 Made possible by a gift from trustee R. Stanton Avery, this innovative residential complex was designed by Moore, Ruble, Yudell and completed in September 1996.
-Located at the north end of the campus, Avery House has a Resident Associate and rooms for about 110 undergraduates and 15 graduate students, in addition to three faculty apartments.
+Located at the north end of the campus, Avery House has a Residential Life Coordinator and two Resident Associates and rooms for about 124 undergraduates and 12 graduate students, in addition to two faculty apartments.
 Its dining facilities, meeting rooms, lounges, and library are designed to encourage informal faculty-student interaction and to attract all members of the campus community to join in this interaction.
-Avery House hosts programs and social events that facilitate involvement between residents, faculty in residence, the Avery associate, and visitors to the campus.
+Avery House hosts programs and social events that facilitate involvement between residents, faculty in residence, and the Avery associate.